A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

 \subsection{Qualitative Testing: Survey Pilots}

-Qualitative survey testing was carried out with eight respondents who filled out the assessment in the presence of a researcher.
-In accompanying semi-structured interviews, the respondents described their interpretation of the two data visualization examples and discussed their experience answering the assessment questions.
+The survey was piloted qualitatively with eight participants, who completed MdamV questions on two visualizations in the presence of a researcher.
+In semi-structured interviews, participants discussed their survey experience and explained how they interpreted the tested data visualizations.